tyrbo/blog.turing.io/source/2014-08-12-seven-questions-part-1.markdown

 So how *intense* should a program be?
 There's no reason that a program should be intense for its own sake.
 The "intensity" is a side effect of educational challenge.
-It's the feeling you get when you're fighting.
+It's the feeling you get when you're **fighting**.

-The real questions you should ask are "what are the expectations for students?
+Instead of focusing on intensity, the real questions you should ask are:

+* What are the academic expectations for students?
-Who sets and customizes those expectations?
-How much responsibility does the instructional team and organization bear to guide my learning?"
+* Who sets and customizes those expectations?
+* How much responsibility does the instructional team and organization bear to guide my learning?

 If you're in a school your time should be *highly optimized and scheduled*.
 At DBC they like to have more paired work and fewer whole-group classes.
 That